pombreda/lepl/doc-src/intro-3.rst

 because we have a recursive grammar.

 But it's unfair to call this a "problem".
 Recursive grammars are very useful.
-The real problem is that I haven't shown how to handle this in LEPL.
+The real problem is that I haven't shown how to handle recursive definitions in LEPL.

 .. index:: Delayed(), recursion

 Delayed Matchers
 ----------------

-The solution to our problem is to use the ``Delayed()`` matcher.
+The solution to our problem is to use the `Delayed() <api/redirect.html#lepl.matchers.Delayed>`_ matcher.
 This lets us introduce something, so that we can use it, and then add a definition later.
 That might sound odd, but it's really simple to use::